SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

 ### Save and deploy

-Save and deploy your Entity-Relationship Model again to activate the recent changes made using associations
+Save and deploy your Entity-Relationship Model again to activate the recent changes (e.g. associations).

 ---